 If you’re planning to visit Split and want a solid introduction to its historic core, this Diocletian Palace and Old Town walking tour could be just what you’re after.
 From what we’ve seen in reviews, it’s a highly-rated experience that offers a manageable glimpse into nearly 1,700 years of history, all packed into about 90 minutes.

 What makes this tour appealing?
-First, the knowledgeable guides clearly make a difference—many reviewers praise the enthusiasm and expertise of guides like Ante, Slavko, and Mia, who bring the history to life.
+First, the guides clearly make a difference—many reviewers praise the enthusiasm and expertise of guides like Ante, Slavko, and Mia, who bring the history to life.
 Second, at just $16.79 per person, it’s a pretty good deal for what you get: a guided stroll through some of Split’s most iconic sites, with plenty of context along the way.

 However, a potential hiccup is that group size can get quite large, which might make it tricky to hear or see everything clearly—especially in the crowded, open settings of the palace and old town streets.
 If you’re someone who needs quieter, more intimate tours, this might not be ideal.

 This tour seems best suited for travelers who want a cost-efficient, engaging overview of Split’s top attractions without the fuss of a private guide.
-It’s perfect for first-timers, history buffs, or anyone eager to get their bearings in the city quickly and enjoyably.
+It’s great for first-timers, history buffs, or anyone eager to get their bearings in the city quickly and enjoyably.

 - Key Points